ADULT EDUCATION

 mondays, 7:15 – 8:30 pm, in the Case Library and via zoom

-Our Bible & More class, led by the Rev. Dr. Skip Ferguson, meets each week to learn from Scripture, scholars, works of art, music, and more – much more!
+Would you like to know more about the Bible?
+Our Reformed tradition?
+Our Presbyterian history and heritage?
+Our Bible & More class is the place for you!
+Led by the Rev. Dr. Skip Ferguson, we meet each week to learn from Scripture, scholars, works of art, music, and more – much more!

-We’ve had virtual tours of the Metropolitan Museum of Art and the Cloisters Museum, delved deep into the toxic impact of racism and bigotry, learned how, contrary to what we hear, immigration is actually a positive for our society, discussed how knowledge of science can help deepen our faith, and taken a closer look at the theology of the Lord’s Supper, Stewardship, and other elements of our worship life.
+We’ve taken virtual tours of the Metropolitan Museum of Art and the Cloisters Museum; taken a deep dive into the toxic impact of racism and bigotry; discussed how knowledge of science can help deepen our faith; and taken a closer look at the theology of the Lord’s Supper, Stewardship, and other elements of our worship life.

 Join us in the Case Library or by Zoom — all are welcome.
 We learn together, grow in spirit and faith, and have a wonderful time — and we also have wonderful snacks.